musondaAlexander/E-commerce/README.md

 #===================================================================================

 # Path: store\ contains the files that are specif to the store APP Wich is the First appp in the project
+Make sure to install the dependacies in the requirements.txt file in order to run the project